Understanding Emergent In-Context Learning from a Kernel Regression Perspective: Theoretical Analysis

-One might argue that it is also theoretically possible to directly infer the next token in matrix form $\pretrain^\top T_{[S_n, \xtest]}$.
+One might argue that it is also theoretically possible to directly compute the next token likelihood in Equation~\ref{eq:inference}.
 However, this form involves $2n$ consecutive matrix multiplications.
 When $n$ increases, this is infeasible for a practical Transformer architecture which is composed of a fixed number of layers.
-In comparison, Equation~\ref{eq:construction} only requires semantic information for each sample $\bfx$ to be provided beforehand, and the applies kernel regression (which can be done by one attention layer) to get the answer.
-Learning to represent $T_{\bfx}$ is probable for preceding layers, as it is also used for ordinary inference $P(y|\bfx) = \pretrain^\top T_{\bfx}$.
+In comparison, Equation~\ref{eq:construction} only requires semantic information for each sample $\bfx$ to be provided beforehand and then applies kernel regression (which can be done by one attention layer) to get the answer.
+Learning to represent $T_{\bfx}$ is probable for preceding layers, as it is also used for ordinary inference $P(y\mid \bfx) = \pretrain^\top T_{\bfx}$.
 In experiments in Section~\ref{sec:empirical} we demonstrate that this analogy can explain the ICL behaviors of LLMs to an extent.